heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 IntelliJ IDEA is available for Windows, macOS and Linux.
 Feel free to use another IDE if you prefer, but we have great experience with IntelliJ IDEA.

+### IntelliJ IDEA Toolbox

+The **IntelliJ IDEA Toolbox** is a desktop application that allows you to **install and manage multiple JetBrains IDEs**.

+It is a convenient way to install and update IntelliJ IDEA and other JetBrains IDEs in a single place.

+Feel free to install the Toolbox if you want to.

 ### Configuration files and Git